How to Replace Your Naturalization Certificate (and What It Costs)

 Reasons for filing a naturalization replacement application can be grouped under two major categories.
 They are:

-1. Reasons not due to USCIS error
+1. Reasons NOT DUE to USCIS error

-2. Reasons due to USCIS error
+2. Reasons DUE to USCIS error

 The category your case falls into will largely determine the exact items you will need to submit and whether you will pay the application fee or not.